1. Installing kubeadm and container runtime

 It’s critical that the kubelet and the container runtime uses the same cgroup driver and are configured the same.

-The cgroupfs driver is not recommended when systemd is the init system because systemd expects a single cgroup manager on the system.
+The cgroupfs driver is NOT recommended when systemd is the init system because systemd expects a single cgroup manager on the system.

 cgroupDriver: systemd